Newfoundland Sketches

 by Scott Minar

-In the summer of 1976, I worked on various rooftops at The Cleveland Clinic.
-I remember watching cement trucks throttle up and down crowded streets below as I was sitting on a ledge dangling my feet, taking a break from moving angiograms — nitrate films in huge, metal drums we were taking off of rooftop storage.
-Nitrate decomposition not only destroys the recording: it gives off a flammable gas that causes other problems.
-In my city where a river infamously caught on fire in the 1970s, we grew sensitive to surprise ignition.
-I thought many afternoons doing that work how pictures of people’s hearts seemed to be suffering the same fate as their biological counterparts.
-Those huge, awkward trucks always fascinated me.
-Inside of them, a giant Archimedean screw and its slow-turning drum weren’t moving cement very quickly or very well—but they stopped it from hardening and becoming the concrete it was meant to be.
-It’s an odd metaphor, but I sometimes think we’re inside that drum now—a compartment of time and circumstance turning sloth-like toward something more solid and stable.
-This is our hope anyway.
+In the summer of 1976, I worked on a few rooftops at The Cleveland Clinic.
+I remember watching cement trucks throttle up and down block-lettered streets below as I sat dangling my feet off a ledge, taking breaks from hauling angiograms — nitrate films in huge, metal drums — on flatbed carts out of small, dark sheds built on top of those structures and into cold cement rooms underneath the behemoth that is the Clinic complex.
+In that city, the river itself caught fire sometime in the 1970s, so we were sensitive to things that might burn, to surprises.
+I spent my afternoons high up, thinking about images of people’s hearts, how they were suffering the same fate as their biological cousins.
+The elephantine cement trucks below drew my attention: a giant Archimedean screw, slow-turning its drum, not moving cement quickly or well.
+Yet the motion stops the mixture from hardening, from becoming concrete it was meant to be.
+It’s a puzzled metaphor, but I think we’re inside that drum now— the darkness of time and circumstance turning sloth-like toward something solid and a little more stable.
+That's our hope anyway.

 Much later, in 2008, when my father-in-law Sam was dying of congestive heart failure in the last week or two of his life, I had two revelations.
 The first was the thought that I was not watching him die—I was watching him live.
 From his hospital bed at the time, I heard him tell his daughter, my wife Roberta, “Go home honey.
 You look tired.”
 Having spent considerable time in a hospital bed myself, I knew how lonely the experience is, how desperate we can become for a little company.
 Yet he could bear anything for her, even the devout loneliness of that room.
 Sam was a federal agent and as tough as they come—but his heart held something I wasn’t expecting, a quality I didn’t possess myself then.
 The second revelation I had was an awareness of the principle he was demonstrating: that It is the job of the living to live.
 None of us are ever really dying until we are.
 Up until that point it is our work, our first directive to live as well as we can.
 Like most of us, I’ve been working on myself in the middle of this pandemic.
 It has forced us all inward, for many probably farther than we have ever been before.
 Growing up in Cleveland, I became a believer in the magic of place, the geography and culture of a moment.
 But there was another province that had a powerful effect on me in other ways.
 Because I was moved so strongly by it, Newfoundland has been on my mind lately.
 Its stories come rushing back at me, for various reasons and just when I need them.